yoctoproject/poky/documentation/dev-manual/new-recipe.rst

 ``files``.
 The directories are assumed to be subdirectories of the directory in which the recipe or append file resides.
-For another example that specifies these types of files, see the ":ref:`dev-manual/new-recipe:single .c file package (hello world!)`" section.
+For another example that specifies these types of files, see the ":ref:`dev-manual/new-recipe:building a single .c file package (hello world!)`" section.

 The previous example also specifies a patch file.
 Patch files are files whose names usually end in ``.patch`` or ``.diff`` but can end with